aptech/docs/docs/dftype.rst

 When a numeric column is set to type ``category``, or ``string``  with :func:`dftype`:

-* Each value will be converted to an integer to create the keys.
-The labels will be the string version of the number.
+* The labels will be the string version of the number.
+The keys will be integers from 0 to ``n-1``, where ``n`` is the number of unique values in the original data.
+The keys will be assigned to the labels such that the original order is maintained.

 When a categorical or string variable is converted to a numeric column;